apache/sling-whiteboard/modeling/docs/explainer.md

 }
 ```

-### Data Modeling Using Marker Resources and Properties
+### DataTypes Using Marker Resources and Properties

 Content modelers often use marker resources and properties to associate the resources with certain concepts.